galaxyproject/galaxy-hub/content/blog/2022-07-14-Galaxy-Wellbeing-Blog-5/index.md

 # What are the statistics on mental health problems?

-* 1 in every 8 people in the world lives with a mental disorder [WHO](https://www.who.int/news-room/fact-sheets/detail/mental-disorders).
+* 1 in every 8 people in the world lives with a mental disorder ([WHO](https://www.who.int/news-room/fact-sheets/detail/mental-disorders)).

-* The cost of lost productivity due to depression and anxiety to the global economy is estimated to be US$ 1 trillion annually [WHO](https://www.who.int/teams/mental-health-and-substance-use/promotion-prevention/mental-health-in-the-workplace).
+* The cost of lost productivity due to depression and anxiety to the global economy is estimated to be US$ 1 trillion annually ([WHO](https://www.who.int/teams/mental-health-and-substance-use/promotion-prevention/mental-health-in-the-workplace)).

 * 792 million people (10.7% of the world's population) have at least one mental illness.
 Anxiety disorders and depression are the two most prevalent mental disorders which make up more than half of all cases.
-Depression affects 3.4 percent of the world's population (264 million people), whereas anxiety disorders impact 3.8 percent of the world's population (284 million people) [Our World in Data](https://ourworldindata.org/mental-health).
+Depression affects 3.4 percent of the world's population (264 million people), whereas anxiety disorders impact 3.8 percent of the world's population (284 million people) ([Our World in Data](https://ourworldindata.org/mental-health)).

-* Out of 1501 respondents, 59% of workers reported facing negative effects of job-related stress, including a loss of interest, motivation, or energy (26%), trouble concentrating (21%), and a lack of effort at work (19%) [APA](https://www.apa.org/pubs/reports/work-well-being/compounding-pressure-2021#:~:text=Nearly%20three%20in%20five%20employees,effort%20at%20work%20(19%25)).
+* Out of 1501 respondents, 59% of workers reported facing negative effects of job-related stress, including a loss of interest, motivation, or energy (26%), trouble concentrating (21%), and a lack of effort at work (19%) ([APA](https://www.apa.org/pubs/reports/work-well-being/compounding-pressure-2021#:~:text=Nearly%20three%20in%20five%20employees,effort%20at%20work%20(19%25))).

-* Out of 1501 respondents, 37% believe that offering mental health resources and 36% believe that regularly recognizing contributions may help foster a psychologically healthy workplace [APA](https://www.apa.org/pubs/reports/work-well-being/compounding-pressure-2021#:~:text=Nearly%20three%20in%20five%20employees,effort%20at%20work%20(19%25)).
+* Out of 1501 respondents, 37% believe that offering mental health resources and 36% believe that regularly recognizing contributions may help foster a psychologically healthy workplace ([APA](https://www.apa.org/pubs/reports/work-well-being/compounding-pressure-2021#:~:text=Nearly%20three%20in%20five%20employees,effort%20at%20work%20(19%25))).

 * According to [OSMI Mental Health in Tech Survey 2021](https://osmi.typeform.com/report/Fja7Jb9K/t5F4sKEyeGhGgU7V), out of 131 responses, 43 people (32.8%) reported having a mental disorder, and 24 people (18.3%) reported possibly having a mental health disorder.

+# References

+Huppert, F. A. (2009).
+Psychological well‐being: Evidence regarding its causes and consequences. *Applied psychology: health and well‐being*, *1*(2), 137-164.

+Lyubomirsky, S., King, L., & Diener, E. (2005).
+The benefits of frequent positive affect: Does happiness lead to success? *Psychological Bulletin*, *131*(6), 803.

+Wright, T. A., Cropanzano, R., & Bonett, D. G. (2007).
+The moderating role of employee positive well-being on the relation between job satisfaction and job performance. *Journal of occupational health psychology*, *12*(2), 93.